xinyiwu01/s22-rec03/TypeScript/README.md

 Note how _Jest_ is set up in `package.json`: It adds development dependencies for `jest`, `ts-jest` and `@types/jest` (all three needed for _Jest_ in _TypeScript_).
 It also adds a `test` script to tell npm what to execute with `npm test`.

-Also in `.travis.yml` there is now an extra step to execute the tests.

 Finally `jest.config.js` indicates to _Jest_ where to find the tests.

 ----